Seerow0/Python-Jellyfin-Tagger/README.md

   ```
   python "script_name.py"
   ```
+The script should start running and tagging files.

-- **Note**: If you have a lot of content, it may take some time, especially for shows.
+- **Note**: If you have a lot of content, it may take some time, especially for episodic content.

 ---

 ## Verify Changes
 1. Open the Jellyfin Web UI: [http://localhost:8096](http://localhost:8096).
 2. Navigate to **Movies** or **Series** and check if the tags appear in the metadata.
 3. If successful, the logs in Command Prompt will confirm that the tags were added.

+If you would prefer to quickly test the script, I would create a temp library with one or two media files in there to see if it works.
+Then apply it to what may be a extensive library since your using this script in the first place.
 ---

 ## Final Steps